A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: A novel primal-dual interior-point relaxation method

 As a special example, when $f$ and $h$ are linear functions, that is, program \reff{prob1-1}--\reff{prob1-2} is a linear programming problem, the mini-max problem is a particular saddle-point problem.
 The next result is a corollary of \reft{mrs}. \bco Assume $\mu>0$ and $\rho>0$, $f$ and $h_i$ $(i=1,\ldots,m)$ are linear functions on $\Re^n$.
 The primal-dual pair $(x^*,s^*)$ is a solution of the mini-max problem \reff{spp1} if and only if there exists a $\lambda^*\in\Re^m$ such that $(x^*,\la^*)$ is a KKT pair of the logarithmic-barrier subproblem \reff{lgbp}. \eco

-\sect{A novel primal-dual interior-point relaxation method}
+\section{A novel primal-dual interior-point relaxation method}

 Based on solving the mini-max subproblem \reff{spp1}, we develop a novel primal-dual interior-point relaxation method for solving the nonlinear constrained optimization problem \reff{prob1-1}--\reff{prob1-2}.
-Since problem \reff{spp1} is originated from the logarithmic-barrier subproblem, our method can be thought of as a variant of classic primal-dual interior-point methods.
-The method updates the barrier parameter $\mu$ in every iteration, which shares a similar algorithmic framework to the interior-point methods for linear programming, and is remarkably different from those for nonlinear programming in which they often attempt to find an approximate solution for a fixed parameter $\mu$ in an inner algorithm and then reduce the barrier parameter $\mu$ by the residual of the solution in an outer algorithm.
-In particular, our update for the barrier parameter is autonomous and adaptive, which makes our method capable of avoiding the possible difficulties caused by unappropriate initial selection of the barrier parameter and have the potential of speeding up the convergence to the solution.
+Since problem \reff{spp1} originates from the logarithmic-barrier subproblem, our method can be thought of as a variant of classic primal-dual interior-point methods.
+The method updates the barrier parameter $\mu$ in every iteration, which resembles some successful interior-point methods for linear and nonlinear programming (such as \cite{HY18,meh92,NocWaW09}), and is different from those based on the Fiacco-McCormick approach \cite{FM90} for nonlinear programming in which they often attempt to find an approximate solution for a fixed parameter $\mu$ in an inner algorithm and then reduce the barrier parameter $\mu$ by the residual of the solution in an outer algorithm.
+In particular, our update for the barrier parameter is autonomous and iterative, which makes our method capable of avoiding the possible difficulties caused by unappropriate initial selection of the barrier parameter and makes our method have the potential of speeding up the convergence to the solution.